-2022 Integrated HIV Prevention and Care Services Plan: The Quality of Life Workgroup meetings and the Focus Group meetings have been going well.
+2022 Integrated HIV Prevention and Care Services Plan: Verbal updates on the Quality of Life Workgroup meetings and the Focus Group meetings.
+Vargas said that the meetings are going very well.
+The word about what we are doing has gotten out beyond Houston and beyond Texas, and many jurisdictions are interested in doing the same for their areas.

 2022 Integrated HIV Prevention and Care Services Plan: Should Houston share our crosswalk of national, state and local comprehensive plans with others in Texas as a show of collaboration and cooperation among all Texas planning bodies?
-And, should those who our crosswalk as a template be asked to credit the Houston Planning Council?
-Motion #3: it was moved and seconded (Kelly, Galley) to share our crosswalk with other Texas planning bodies and ask to be credited for the baseline document.
+If so, should we ask to be credited for the baseline document?
+Motion #3: it was moved and seconded (Kelly, Mica) to share our crosswalk with other Texas planning bodies and ask to be credited for the baseline document.
 Motion Carried.
+Abstentions: Sliepka, Turner.

-Affected Community Committee: Tony Crawford, Co-Chair, reported on the following:
+Affected Community Committee: Johnny Deal, Vice Chair, reported on the following: